needletails/swift-data-to-file/Sources/SwiftDTF/Documentation.docc/SwiftDTF.md

 SwiftDTF makes it easy to:
 - Write data to files in a safe, cross-platform way
 - Read files and create temporary copies
+- Work with file URLs and directory URLs directly
 - Remove files and clean up directories
 - Work with a variety of data types, including SwiftNIO's `ByteBuffer`
 - Save images and videos to the photo album (iOS) or via a save panel (macOS)